 If your disability benefit is approved, you must pay back the retirement pension payments you received.
 Normally, we recover the retirement pension payments from your first disability payment.

 What if I die before my application is received?

-If you sign your application for a disability benefit before you die, your application will be considered.
+If you sign your application for a disability benefit and Service Canada receives it after you die, your application will not be considered.